 The claims of the Republic ... arise from events of historical and political significance for the Republic and its people.
 The Republic ... ha[s] a unique interest in resolving the ownership of or claims to the Arelma assets and in determining if, and how, the assets should be used to compensate those persons who suffered grievous injury under Marcos.
 There is a comity interest in allowing a foreign state to use its own courts for a dispute if it has a right to do so.
 The dignity of a foreign state is not enhanced if other nations bypass its courts without right or good cause.
 Then, too, there is the more specific affront that could result to the Republic ... if property [it] claim[s] is seized by the decree of a foreign court.

 Id.
-Indeed, in this very proceeding, the Republic brought to the trial court's attention the "extreme national importance to the Republic" of recovering the Arelma assets and returning them to the Philippines.
+Indeed, in this very proceeding, the Republic brought to the trial court's attention the returning them to the Philippines.
 Letter from Ambassador Willy C. Gaa to Harold Hongju